 Ever since their first releases appeared in 2017, London-based collective The Hempolics have issued a string of gorgeous tracks across an impressive range ofJamaican-rooted styles.
-On my show, I play more of their music than almost any other artists.
-So when the final instalment of the Kiss, Cuddle & Torture trilogy came out in late-2024, it was a real treat to interview Hempolics producer and ringleader Grippa Laybourne.
+On my show, I play more of their music than any other artists.
+So when the final installment of the Kiss, Cuddle & Torture trilogy came out in late-2024, it was a real treat to interview Hempolics producer and ringleader Grippa Laybourne.
 Click on the image above to hear Grippa explain his concept for the KCT trilogy; the very personal significance of a couple tracks; and the origin stories of his love of Jamaican music, his career at the controls, and his nickname.

 Lee 'Scratch' Perry biographer David Katz takes listeners on a tour through Perry's six-decade career, from "People Funny Boy" to his late-career collaboration with producer Adrian Sherwood.
 Katz knew Perry for over thirty years after being deemed official "ghost writer"—a story Katz shared in our interview.
 Perry's annointment of Katz resulted in an excellent biography titled People Funny Boy.
 On this Connecting Flights special, Katz shares fascinating details about many of the Upsetter's key career highlights and musical partnerships.
 Click on the image to the right to check out the YouTube video and hear about Perry's work with Bob Marley and the Wailers, Max Romeo, the Heptones, Marcia Griffiths, the Congos, Junior Byles, and Junior Murvin.